stampit-org/stampit/README.md

 ### stamp.create([properties] [,arg2] [,arg3...]) ###

-Just like calling `stamp()`, `stamp.create()` invokes the object creation factory and returns a new instance.
+Just like calling `stamp()`, `stamp.create()` invokes the stamp and returns a new instance.
 The first argument is an object containing properties you wish to set on the new objects.

 The remaining arguments are passed to all `.enclose()` functions. **WARNING** Avoid using two different `.enclose()` functions that expect different arguments. `.enclose()` functions that take arguments should not be considered safe to